seontechnologies/seon-ios-sdk-public/README.md

 To implement SEON SDK for iOS, follow the steps below.

+## Known Issues
+If you're using Swift Package Manager with an SDK version ranging from `5.2.0`-`5.4.2` and you encounter an error related to the revision id not matching the previously recorded value, then you should delete the Swift security fingerprint cache for this library.

+You should delete the `seon-ios-sdk-swift-package-{commit-hash}.json` file located at:
+ `~/Library/org.swift.swiftpm/security/fingerprints`

+You could also delete the caches if needed:

+`rm -rf ~/Library/Caches/org.swift.swiftpm`

+Or you can delete every fingerprint (not advised):

+`rm -rf ~/Library/org.swift.swiftpm/security/fingerprints`

 ## Requirements
 - iOS 12.0 or higher
 - _(optional)_ [Access WiFi Information entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_networking_wifi-info) for `wifi_mac_address` and `wifi_ssid`